Jeremy Jacobs: Boston Bruins

 Jacobs was listed for several years in a row as one of Sports Business Journal's Most Influential People in Sports.
 He was inducted into the Sports Hall of Fame in Western New York in October 2006.

 Jacobs has owned the National Hockey League's Boston Bruins since 1975.
-Jacobs represents the club on the NHL's Board of Governors and serves on its Executive Committee.
+Jacobs represents the club on the NHL's Board of Governors and serves on its executive committee.
 At the NHL Board of Governors meeting in June 2007, Jacobs was elected chairman.
 He replaced the Calgary Flames' Harley Hotchkiss, who stepped down after 12 years.

 After years of disappointing performance, Jacobs replaced numerous general managers and coaches.
 Harry Sinden, the longtime president of the team, retired active work and moved into an advisory role.
 New management included Peter Chiarelli and head coach Claude Julien.
 Cam Neely, a former Bruins player, was also lured back to the new organization and was named president.
 These changes were effective.
 The Bruins record in the 2008–09 season was the second best in the NHL.
 In 2011, the Bruins won their first Stanley Cup in 39 years after beating the Vancouver Canucks in a seven-game series.

+During his tenure, Jacobs has been referred to as one of the "most militant hard-line" owners in the NHL.
+His ownership began when the NHL was locked in a bitter rivalry with the upstart World Hockey Association.
+Jacobs vehemently opposed every proposal for an amalgamation with the WHA, in large part because of the close proximity of the WHA's New England Whalers.
+Jacobs was one of three owners (along with the Toronto Maple Leafs' Harold Ballard and the Los Angeles Kings' Jack Kent Cooke) to vote against the 1979 agreement that saw four WHA organizations (including the Whalers) enter the older league as expansion franchises, which was not enough votes to block the so-called "merger" although Jacobs nevertheless insisted the Whalers drop their regional moniker and become the Hartford Whalers upon entering the NHL.